mlanza/ai-literacy/301/02-bead-in-a-cup.md

 Now, humans don’t think in lat/long.
 But machines do.
 And that matters more than you might think.

+By capturing coordinates, you give the AI the spatial information it needs to reason through the geography — grouping nearby activities, identifying natural day plans, and using the hotel locations as hubs for exploring the area.
+It's how the model learns what’s close enough to combine.

+This isn’t decoration.
+It’s what makes routing, clustering, and prioritizing feasible.

 ### 🤖 Aside: Designing for AX

 UX is for humans.
 AX is for AI.